 4. Some Species Are Endangered

-Unfortunately, some species are endangered and not available to be kept as pets, and frogs all across the United States are facing declining numbers, so it may not be the best time to catch wild frogs.
-Instead, we recommend purchasing a captive-bred frog from a local breeder and leaving the wild population untouched.
+Unfortunately, some species are endangered and not available to be kept as pets, and frogs all across the world are facing declining numbers.
+We recommend purchasing a captive-bred frog from a local breeder and leaving the wild population untouched.

 One of the best reasons to keep a frog as a pet is that there are dozens of species, so you are sure to find a frog that you like that suits your lifestyle with a little research.
-Many of them have bright colors, and strange body designs, like the turtle frog, which resembles a turtle with no shell.
-There’s also the horror frog with hair that breaks its own fingers and toes to create claws to defend itself.
+Many of them have bright colors, and strange body designs, like the turtle frog, which resembles a turtle without a shell.
+There’s also the horror frog with hair that looks especially bizarre.

 Another great reason to keep frogs is that they are lots of fun to watch, and you will find yourself staring at them for hours as they go about their daily activities.

-Frogs make a great pet, and there are countless colors and body styles, so you will surely find something you like.
+Frogs make a great pet for the right person, and there are countless colors and body styles, so you will surely find something you like.
 They are fun to watch, and their habitat is easy to maintain once you get it set up.
 We recommend purchasing captive-bred frogs for your home to help protect declining numbers, and a frog pond is an even better idea that can help improve the environment.

 - Related read: African Dwarf Frogs For Sale: Breeders List